MileHacker Logo

 Self-Driving

 Spain's road network is excellent.
 Non-EU citizens need an International Driving Permit.
 Driving within Granada's historic center is highly restricted due to pedestrian-only zones and limited access areas.
-Parking is difficult and costly.
+Parking is difficult and expensive.
 A rental car best suits day trips outside the city.

 Sea/River Arrivals